 I have 101 other ideas about turning your favourite photos into canvases or playing the kind of music you heard, partied or danced too when you were away.
 I know that you will have great ideas too.
 I’d love to hear them so do share below in the comments and then other readers can be inspired and pick yup suggestions to run with.

 All of this is your choice and just think what fun you could have.
 And remember you can use the same tips about any holiday at any time of the year.
 It’s just up to you.

 If you are interested in walking, I run monthly walks in and around London and the South East.
-Called Women on Foot, we venture further afield when the days are longer and we would love to have you with us. website.
+Called Women on Foot, we venture further afield when the days are longer and we would love to have you with us.
+Link to website.

 If you want to have the most recent blog posts sent to you, plus some really amazing tips, sign up below.